 |Whelks||2 1/2 gallons in the shell or 2 1/2 pounds processed||N/A||May 1 through October 1||The removal of chitons, periwinkles, and bleeding teeth from Cayman waters is not premited

-If you'd like to organize a fishing trip, you might want to contact Captain Marvin's.
+If you want to get in contact with a fishing charter, you might want to contact Captain Marvin's.
 Famed as the company that started the Stingray City snorkel excursions, Captain Marvin is a jack of all trades, offering a number of different excursions out on the water.
-This includes fishing, which is a favorite, as well as snorkeling, dolphin tours and private charters.
-They are located in Seven Mile Beach, in western the Cayman Islands.
+They provide half day and full day fishing charters, including deep sea fishing and reef fishing options.
+They are found within Seven Mile Beach, in western the Cayman Islands.

 |Blue Water Excursions||(345) 925-8738||Grand Cayman|